This is what you need to know when you trade the news-

 Throughout the whole event, trading conditions change even though traders are generally accustomed to that.
 Changes include a widening spread, static price movement, and impulsive spikes in both directions.

-Watch out for these warning signs during a news event.
+Watch out for these warning signs when trading during a news event.

 Forex traders are lucky with the high probability of getting executions at every price.
 However, during a news release event, the price will be quoted with wide gaps.
-Keep an eye on the candlesticks chart – may give the impression that price is fluent, yet in reality, it is hollow and has wide differences separating each tick.
+When trading the news, keep an eye on the candlesticks chart – it may give the impression that price is fluent, yet in reality, it is hollow and has wide differences separating each tick.
 This results in a pending stop.
 Also, limit orders are filled at the next available real quote, and not at the specific price requested.
 Orders may be executed, at a different price, sometimes from just a few to tens pips besides the current orders.

 When trading via an STP/ECN broker, not all orders may be executed or filled, regardless of whether an official price tick was registered.
 This is caused by a lack of liquidity for a specific order.
 If large quantities are awaiting a particular price while very few orders are available from the opposite side, it will cause a lack of liquidity for that price quote.
 Then, some will not receive their order.
 Instead, their requests are postponed for the next available tick that maybe with a more significant difference from the requested one